Jay4067/RecyclerView/README.md

-# RecyclerView This is a Sample app to shoecase how to create recyclerView.
+# RecyclerView This is a Sample app to showcase how to create recyclerView.